 I usually approach “5 ingredient” recipes with caution.
-I find that many of the ones I see usually include a cheat ingredient.
-Like 5 ingredient chicken which includes a “bottle of your favourite barbecue sauce”.
-It sounds hypocritical to say that a recipe using bottled barbecue sauce is “cheating” whereas this 5 ingredient recipe is “made from scratch” even though it is made using crackers.
-But in my weird twisted mind, it makes perfect sense!!
+I find that many “5 Ingredient” recipes I see usually include a store bought sauce or similar.
+Like 5 ingredient BBQ chicken which includes a “bottle of your favourite barbecue sauce”.

 - 1 cup crushed Arnott's Marie crackers (11 crackers) or graham cracker crumbs (8 crackers) (Note 1)